slifin/underscore/README.md

 ## Motivation

-My motivation is to implement the simplest functional tools for PHP possible to enable practical:
+Implement the simplest functional tools for PHP possible to enable practical:
 `filter`, `map`, `reduce` operations on your data

 `filter`, `map`, `reduce` now mostly match their JavaScript counterparts where all callbacks receive the current value, key and complete array as parameters